William H. Harrison Chair; Director, Flourishing Communities Collaborative

 Design, Culture, Architecture, Urban, Post-Industrial Landscapes, Tectonics

-Julie Ju-Youn Kim RA AIA is the Associate Chair of the School of Architecture, Director of Undergraduate Studies, and Associate Professor with tenure at Georgia Institute of Technology.
-She is also the founder and principal of c2architecturestudio, an award-winning architectural practice.
-At c2architecturestudio, Julie searches for opportunities where academic research and collaboration can inform her professional efforts.
+Julie Ju-Youn Kim RA AIA is Associate Professor in the School of Architecture at Georgia Institute of Technology and founder and principal of c2architecturestudio, an award-winning architectural practice.

-As an educator and practitioner, Julie is committed to broadening the platform and audience of architecture by building bridges and fostering connections between the academic and professional studios.
-Her previous academic appointments include Associate Professor, Director of the Summer Institute, and Director of the Comprehensive Building Design Studio at The Catholic University of America; Associate Professor and Director of the Graduate Program at the University of Detroit Mercy; Visiting Professor at the University of Maryland; Visiting Professor for the Paris International Studio at Lawrence Technological University; and Visiting Professor at Boston Architectural College.
+Professor Kim’s previous academic appointments include Associate Chair and Director of the Undergraduate Program at Georgia Tech School of Architecture; Associate Professor, Director of the Summer Institute, and Director of the Comprehensive Building Design Studio at The Catholic University of America; Associate Professor and Director of the Graduate Program at the University of Detroit Mercy; Lecturer at the University of Maryland; Visiting Professor for the Paris International Studio at Lawrence Technological University; and Visiting Professor at Boston Architectural College.
 She earned her Bachelor of Arts from Wellesley College and her Master of Architecture from the Massachusetts Institute of Technology.

 “The Geography of Korean Architects in the World,” SPACE, 49th Anniversary Feature Issue.
 November 2015.